Fermilab: Oversight issues that developed between 2014 and 2024

 The Department of Energy raised flags as early as Fiscal Year (FY) 2019.
 Each year, the US Department of Energy Office of Science reviews and grades the national laboratories in its portfolio on eight performance metrics.
 Fermilab has received the lowest grades among the national laboratories in FY2019, 2020, 2021 and 2022.
 A rare C grade was assigned for project management in 2021, reflective of the delays and cost overruns.
+In an article in the journal Science, James Decker, who was principal deputy director of DOE's Office of Science from 1973 to 2007, stated that the performance evaluation for 2021 was "one of the most scathing I have seen".

-Also, in 2020, the high-energy physics community expressed concern that the cost of major projects at Fermilab have led to diversion of funds from the high-energy physics core research program, harming the health of the field.
+In 2020, the high-energy physics community expressed concern that the cost of major projects at Fermilab have led to diversion of funds from the high-energy physics core research program, harming the health of the field.
 Congress increased the annual HEP budget from less than $800 million by about $250M to more than $1 billion—a 30% increase that went mainly to support large projects at Fermilab.

 The Fermilab project delays led to substantial change in leadership in 2022.
-In September, 2021, Nigel Lockyer, Director of Fermilab, resigned.
-Lockyer replaced by Lia Merminga, head of the PIP II project.
-On March 31, 2022, James Siegrist, Associate Director for High Energy Physics in the Department of Energy Office of Science, who had overseen the response to the P5 report, stepped down.
-Regina (Gina) Rameika joined the DOE’s Office of Science as the Associate Director for the Office of High Energy Physics in his place on November 7, 2022, moving from her role as spokesperson of the DUNE Experiment.
+In September 2021, Nigel Lockyer, Director of Fermilab, resigned.
+Lockyer was replaced by Lia Merminga, head of the PIP II project.
+On March 31, 2022, James Siegrist, associate director for High Energy Physics in the Department of Energy Office of Science, who had overseen the response to the P5 report, stepped down.